DirtyHairy/r77-firmware-ng/README.md

 * The Color/BW and 4:3/16:9 buttons are swapped
 * 16:9 mode is currently not available
 * There may be some issues with aspect ratio correction and PAL games
+* Enabling the time machine (using an attached keyboard) will exhaust the available RAM and crash Stella
+* Taking repeated PNG snapshots (using an attached keyboard) may exhaust the available RAM, render Stella unstable and crash it

 There may be other bugs.
 Please be sure to report any issues not mentioned here on AtariAge and / or open an [issue](https://github.com/DirtyHairy/r77-firmware-ng/issues) on github.